-To test whether isatin affected the subcellular localization of DJ-1, HeLa DJ-1-knockout cells were transiently transfected with plasmids expressing DJ-1 E18A or M26I mutants.
+To test if isatin affected the subcellular localization of DJ-1, HeLa DJ-1 KO cells were transiently transfected with plasmids expressing DJ-1 E18A or M26I mutants.
 After 4 h, 500 μM isatin (Tokyo Chemical Industry Co.) was added to media.
-After 16 h, the cells were fixed and subjected to immunocytochemistry as described above.
+After 16 h, the cells were fixed and subjected to immunocytochemistry as previously described.